kalem-dev/rtl-sdr-misc/README.md

-Steps to configure heatmap.py on macOS:
+Steps to configure heatmap.py on macOS (Python 3.12 does not work):

 ```
 brew install python@3.11